No one wants to run out of money in retirement.

 If you don’t want to do this on your own, there are certainly financial advisors out there who can put together a diversified portfolio for you.
 I would only caution you that if you don’t understand how to do this on your own, you won’t know whether an advisor really knows what the heck they’re doing either.

 So that’s investing in retirement!
-Remember that you can always use those simple strategies and put investing on auto-pilot while you enjoy life.
+Remember that you can always use those simple strategies we discussed in a previous class and put investing on auto-pilot while you enjoy life.
 For many people retirement is the happiest time of their lives.
 There’s no reason to let money stress infect that happiness.

 Take care, keep investing simple, and remember–Stay the course.